chef/chef-web-docs/chef_master/source/install_delivery_ssh.rst

 SSH Settings
 -----------------------------------------------------
-The following section details settings for |chef delivery| with SSH provisioning.
+The following section details settings for |delivery| with SSH provisioning.

 .. list-table::
    :widths: 200 400